riquene-n1/WEB_PROJECT_CIGI/README.md

 - Default admin credentials are `admin`/`admin`
 - Each result links to a dedicated detail page
 - Dedicated History page shows your recent searches
+- Modern CSS styles with the Roboto font for a cleaner look
 - Pages include a logout link to clear the session

 ## Setup